amaiya/ktrain/examples/README.md

 - `graphs`:
   - [node classification](#-graph-node-classification-datasets): node classification in graphs or networks
   - [link prediction](#-graph-link-prediction-datasets): link prediction in graphs or networks
+- `tabular`:
+  - [classification](#-graph-node-classification-datasets): node classification in graphs or networks
+  - [prediction](#-graph-link-prediction-datasets): link prediction in graphs or networks

 ## Text Data